muthyalanaidu987/CAR-OS/README.md

-# The Basekernel Operating System Kernel
+# CAR OS

-Basekernel is a simple operating system kernel for research, teaching, and fun.
+car os is a simple operating system kernel for research, teaching, and fun.
+It is built using basekernel os.
 Basekernel is *not* a complete operating system, but it is a starting point for those who wish to study and develop new operating system code.
 If you want to build something *different* than Windows, Linux, or Multics,